isa-group/cristal/ral-performance-tester/README.md

 `console()`: Returns an output for the console.

-Example:
+Example
 --------

-The executable class `es.us.isa.cristal.performance.tester.App` is an example of how performance evaluation can be done using this abstraction.
+The executable class [`es.us.isa.cristal.performance.tester.App`](src/main/java/es/us/isa/cristal/performance/tester/App.java) is an example of how performance evaluation can be done using this abstraction.

 It first defines 6 different resource assignments attending to the size of the process model and the type of expressions